mateusz-przybyla/BdayReminder/README.md

 - open the bday-reminder app solution in Visual Studio Code or related,
 - create file named .env and fill it like .env.example file (or see below):
   ![](./readme/env.jpg)
-- to install required dependencies run below script:
+- to install required dependencies run the following script:

 ```bash
   npm install
 ```

 - download the PostgreSQL Installer https://www.postgresql.org/download/windows/ and create a new pgAdmin account,
-- create a new database called e.g. "bday-reminder" in pgAdmin,
+- create a new database called e.g. "bday_reminder" in pgAdmin,
 - run the queries.sql code in pgAdmin Query Tool to create required tables,
-- to run the project run below script:
+- to run the project run the following script:

 ```bash
   npm start